DessaiImrane/shinken-ticketer/README.md

 ####

 * Finish ticket generation function (some fields do not populate correctly)
+* Add a list of mission critical systems, if they experience a problem alert set impact/urgency of ticket higher (P2)
 * Build ticket resolution function
+* Add comment with URL to shinken web ui

-* Daemonize script
+* Handle recovery

-* Integrate web.py to accept http requests so Shinken command can be reduced to a curl request.

-* Add a list of mission critical systems, if they experience a problem alert set impact/urgency of ticket higher (P2)
+* What about flapping ?
+*	Auto Init DB if not exists